Toon Moene's Home Page

 It is fun to watch this animated history of the development of GCC.

-To compile a fresh copy of the development sources, I use this script.
+To compile a fresh copy of the development sources and run its test suite, I use this script.
 It assumes a worktree checkout of the git branch in $HOME/compilers.
 It is used with this test_summary script.
-It is also useful to run the LAPACK test programs, like for version 13 on X86_64, for version 14 on X86_64, for version 13 on AArch64 and for version 14 on AArch64.

 In the past, when Fortran was a necessary ingredient in selling 8-digit-dollar hardware, its standardization was a fierce battlefield - see The Fortran Saga.
 On second thoughts, it's still needed to sell 7-digit GBP/year hardware as shown by the supercomputer used at The European Centre for Medium Range Weather Forecasts which employs three different Fortran compilers, one of which is GNU Fortran.